RebekkaLea/hydrangea/README.md

-# hydrangea.github.io
+# hydrangea
-This repo is for hosting sites
+This repo is for hosting project sites